OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

   ![plan verification](images/deployment-plan-verification.png)

-## Create Deployment Plan to Quality
+## Create a deployment plan to quality

 To continue the deployment process, follow these steps.